eve-oliker/cyanoscape_matlab/README.md

 ### Spectral Evolution (SE)
 #### SE_to_matlab_structure.py
 See TriOS_to_matlab.py above.
-Opens pickle file, pulls data ['wavelengths']['SE'] and data['Radiance']['SE'] Splits identifiers using key.split and .rsplit
+- Opens pickle file, pulls data ['wavelengths']['SE'] and data['Radiance']['SE']
+- Splits identifiers using key.split and .rsplit
-Maps array into hierarchy, creates target dictionary Exports to SE_Structured.mat
+- Maps array into hierarchy, creates target dictionary
+- Exports to SE_Structured.mat

 #### SE_calculations_conversions.m
 Input file: “SE_structured.mat” (created by  SE_to_matlab.py)
-Conversions: From W/(m^2 * sr *nm) to μW/ (cm^2 * sr * nm); Conversion factor: 100
+- Conversions: From W/(m^2 * sr *nm) to μW/ (cm^2 * sr * nm); Conversion factor: 100
-Statistics: Median, standard deviation, and bincount across replicates for plaque, sky, and water Using reference file
+- Statistics: Median, standard deviation, and bincount across replicates for plaque, sky, and water
-Same steps as above for TRIOS
-Es calculated instead of from cosine collector
+- Same steps as above for TRIOS, but with Es calculated and not collected from cosine collector.

 #### SE_headers_sb.m
-Same logic as above
+- Same logic as above
-Input folder: SE_CyanoSCape_Raw_Rrs.
+- Input folder: SE_CyanoSCape_Raw_Rrs.
 Alternative - sheets from SE_to_mtlab.m
-Writetable with explicit starting range: matches TSS_Turbidity
+- Writetable with explicit starting range: matches TSS_Turbidity

 ### GER
 #### GER_to_matlab_structure.py
-See TriOS_to_matlab.py above.
+- See TriOS_to_matlab.py above.
-Identical structure to SE_to_matlab.py, Targets GER wavelengths and radiance
+- Identical structure to SE_to_matlab.py, Targets GER wavelengths and radiance

 #### GER_calculations_conversions.m
-Conversions: W/(cm^2 * nm * sr * 10^10) to μW/ (cm^2 * nm *sr); Conversion factor: 1e^-4
+- Conversions: W/(cm^2 * nm * sr * 10^10) to μW/ (cm^2 * nm *sr); Conversion factor: 1e^-4
-Stats: Same as SE
+- Stats: Same as SE
-Radiometric: Calculates Es, Lw, and Rrs using Mobley glint correction with Rg = 0.98 and p = 0.028
+- Radiometric: Calculates Es, Lw, and Rrs using Mobley glint correction with Rg = 0.98 and p = 0.028

 #### GER_headers_sb.m
-Reference file: GER_Structured.mat
+- Reference file: GER_Structured.mat
-Logic of above
+- Logic of above
-Input: sheets from GER_to_mtlab.m
+- Input: sheets from GER_to_mtlab.m
-Potential issue with script - TW2D is listed as station, but does not exist elsewhere in metadata Calibration file = is currently unassigned “file name here” Secchi depth is inserted relative to measurement depth rather than water depth (not intentional difference)
+- _Potential issue - station TW2D does not exist elsewhere or have metadata information_
+- Calibration file = is currently unassigned “file name here”
+- Secchi depth is inserted relative to measurement depth rather than water depth (not intentional difference)

 ## Particulate_Absorption_Update.m
-This script does NOT follow the format of the rest - as files were received as .sb and only changes to specific header lines were required
+- This script does NOT follow the format of the rest - as files were received as .sb and only changes to specific header lines were required
-To use: change folderPath to raw .csv folder, change baseDownloadsFolder to working directory, change metadataTable to correct location and file
+- To use: change folderPath to raw .csv folder, change baseDownloadsFolder to working directory, change metadataTable to correct location and file

 1: Set folder paths and load metadata
-Set folder path for .sb files (In reference files folder: Particulate-Processed-Seabass) Import and read metadata file (BIOSCAPE_Metadata Table) Forces station to be a string
+- Set folder path for .sb files (In reference files folder: Particulate-Processed-Seabass)
+- Import and read metadata file (BIOSCAPE_Metadata Table)
+- Forces station to be a string
-Standardize column names to lowercase
+- Standardize column names to lowercase
-Cleans station identifiers - remove extra spaces, make all uppercase Define exact string values to overwrite previous text in the header (documents and affiliation) For each file in the folder - retrieve file name and folder location
+- Cleans station identifiers - remove extra spaces, make all uppercase
+- Define exact string values to overwrite previous text in the header (documents and affiliation)
+- For each file in the folder - retrieve file name and folder location

 2: format SeaBASS output name
-Define file name format “BIOSCAPE-AP-SITE_NAME-scan-yyyymmdd-R1.sb tempName - replaces prefix variations in file name with same BIOSCAPE-AP prefix Standardize prefix to BIOSCAPE-AP
+- Define file name format “BIOSCAPE-AP-SITE_NAME-scan-yyyymmdd-R1.sb
+- tempName - replaces prefix variations in file name with same BIOSCAPE-AP prefix
+- Standardize prefix to BIOSCAPE-AP
-Remove 2023 (on its own) from file name startDate - read line by line through the header to find the sampling date (/start_date = yyyymmdd) Once found, date is saved as string to startDate (token) and closes file
+- Remove 2023 (on its own) from file name
+- startDate - read line by line through the header to find the sampling date (/start_date = yyyymmdd)
+- Once found, date is saved as string to startDate (token) and closes file
-Pattern: uses expressions to assemble a file name with the pattern
+- Pattern: uses expressions to assemble a file name with the pattern
-$1, 2, 3, 4, = regex backreferences
+	- $1, 2, 3, 4, = regex backreferences
-$1 = BIOSCAPE-AP-
+	- $1 = BIOSCAPE-AP-
-$2 = ([^_]+)  : site name (characters before the next _)
+	- $2 = ([^_]+)  : site name (characters before the next _)
-$3 = (Rep\d+) : replicate (Rep) followed by digit
+	- $3 = (Rep\d+) : replicate (Rep) followed by digit

 3: organize output folders and subfolders: Mirror any subdirectories organizing raw files for output folder

 4: clean-up header using metadata information
-Load raw file contents as text block
+- Load raw file contents as text block
-Extract station name from header tag “/station =”
+- Extract station name from header tag “/station =”
-Meta row: find matching station row in metadata table Remove previous unnecessary header lines (cloud percent, wind speed, wave height, secchi depth) Remove empty comment lines with only “!”
+- Meta row: find matching station row in metadata table
+- Remove previous unnecessary header lines (cloud percent, wind speed, wave height, secchi depth); Remove empty comment lines with only “!”
-If any(metaRow): extracts values from metadata for secchi, weather, and water surface matching the station.
-Fill missing/ blank fields with “NA” secchiLine = inserts updated secchi depth below measurement depth Overwrites documents, affiliation, data file name with values defined in section 1
+- If any(metaRow): extracts values from metadata for secchi, weather, and water surface matching the station.
+Fill missing/ blank fields with “NA”
+- secchiLine = inserts updated secchi depth below measurement depth
+- Overwrites documents, affiliation, data file name with values defined in section 1

 5: update comments
-Formats comment block with weather and water surface observations Inserts weather/ water text after specific comment line “The visible to UV…), or above the /end_header tag if the specific comment line is not present
+- Formats comment block with weather and water surface observations
+- Inserts weather/ water text after specific comment line “The visible to UV…), or above the /end_header tag if the specific comment line is not present

 6: write output file
-Check if existing output file with the same name exists - if it does, deletes files to avoid issues Writes updated header and data to directory as .sb files
+- Check if existing output file with the same name exists - if it does, deletes files to avoid issues
+- Writes updated header and data to directory as .sb files